UAE Digital Banks Compared 2026: Wio, Liv, Mashreq Neo and More

 Key details:

 Neo by ADIB is the right choice if you want Sharia-compliant banking with a modern app.
-ADIB’s personal finance products — car finance, home finance — are fully Islamic.
+ADIB’s personal finance products, such as car finance and home finance, are fully Islamic.
 If you are already an ADIB customer or want Islamic banking for principled reasons, Neo gives you the modern interface without switching banks.
 For more on Islamic banking in the UAE, see our UAE Islamic banking guide.

 Side-by-Side Comparison